alf-p-steinbach/Wrapped-stdlib/README.md

 2. Make a copy of, or possibly a link to, the library’s `source` folder.
 Call that copy or link `stdlib`, to make `#include`s work.
 Place it in a folder where your compiler looks for include files.
 Tip:

-   * The g++ compiler checks the `CPATH` environment variable to find which folders it should look for headers in, and the Visual C++ compiler checks the `INCLUDE` environment variable.
+   * The g++ compiler checks the `CPATH` environment variable to find which additional folders it should look for headers in, and the Visual C++ compiler checks the `INCLUDE` environment variable.

 3. Then try a simplest possible example, i.e. “Hello, world!”: